dbeauregard/pivotalspring/README.md

 - [Server](server)
 - [Client](client)

+## Semantic Versioning and configuration
+- Uses semantic versioning MAJOR.MINOR.PATCH-BUILD-CLASSIFIER (e.g., 1.0.0-27-SNAPSHOT)
+- The current version is set in gradle.properties and should be updated there
+- It is appended with github action build number (or 'local' if ran locally)

 ## Todo:
-- Versioning consolidation and cleanup
-    - Current version is in gradle.properties appended with github action build number.
-    - Should this be a github env var?
 - Deploy specific version of docker image
 - AI
     - Cleanup and Prompt Tuning
     - Streaming Response to UI